BrainABar/DockerDeployment/README.md

 # DockerDeployment

 The following is a setup of a Linode server to use with docker.
-Clients hit server, server passes traffic to reverse proxy and passes request to proper container
+Clients hit server, server passes traffic to reverse proxy and passes request to proper container.
+Traefik will handle HTTPS for all endpoints, if needed
 ![Sample Diagram](./initial_layout.png)

 # Setup Linode Ubuntu Server with Linode-CLI and set up SSH